ska-sa/aiokatcp/doc/client/sensor_watcher.rst

 ----------------
-While the low-level interface can be used to subscribe to updates of specific sensors, it is non-trivial to monitor all sensors of a specific remote server and react appropriate to changes in the sensor list, disconnections, reconnections and so on.
-Use cases include proxying a sensor (and hence mirroring its sensors) and pushing sensor values into another monitoring system.
+While the low-level interface can be used to subscribe to updates of specific sensors, it is non-trivial to monitor all sensors of a specific remote server and react appropriately to changes in the sensor list, disconnections, reconnections and so on.
+Use cases include proxying a remote server (and hence mirroring its sensors) and pushing sensor values into another monitoring system.